 - Chickpea flour: I used store-bought chickpea flour for this recipe.

 - Olive oil and Spices: I added cumin, paprika, fresh garlic cloves, onions, and a pinch of salt.
 But feel free to tailor it to your family's preferences!
-Adding Italian seasoning or nutritional yeast works well if you want a stronger flavor.
+If you want a stronger flavour, Italian seasoning or nutritional yeast work well.

 See the recipe card for full quantities.